Hello Wonderful Tutors! This page is for YOU!

 HERE’S HOW TO DO A LESSON

-Step 1: Show and talk about each part of the object using the child’s Illustrated Dictionary.
+Step 2: Show and talk about each part of the object using the child’s Illustrated Dictionary.
 Then, if you were able to bring realia of the object, you can show that now pointing out each part labeled in the Illustrated Dictionary.
-Go over the parts several times and have the child help you.
+If it’s a body part, you can show yours or the students.
+Ex: palm of the hand, etc. Go over the parts several times and have the child repeat the name for the part.

-Step 3: Add the first entry to the Table of Contents.
+Step 4: Add the name of the first entry to the Table of Contents.
 Be sure you added the page number to the picture.

 SESSION TWO FOR EACH OBJECT: REVIEWING & THINKING DEEPLY & TALKING

-Step 4: The next session - Review each part of the object studied in the previous session.
-Use the realia if you have it, if not, you can use the picture from the Illustrated Dictionary.
+Step 1: The next session - Review each part of the object studied in the previous session.
+Use the realia if you have it, if not, you can use the picture from the Illustrated Dictionary or his Book of Knowledge entry.
 Let him tell you the parts.

-Step 5: Follow the lesson from the Teaching Guide for that object.
+Step 2: Follow the lesson from the Teaching Guide for that object.
 (Pages 5 - 21).
 Since you have already taught the parts and reviewed them, these questions will allow for good discussions, and you will be helping your student in many other ways (see list below).
 Remember to give your student a chance to think and to talk.
+This is a very important goal of your tutoring.
 Be excited when he comes up with a good answer.
 This will build his confidence.

 AFTER TEACHING THREE OBJECTS: